 At Dojo U, the people in this community are welcoming, supportive, inclusive, and completely non-judgmental.
 It's wonderful to be able to put yourself out there, playing live on the microphone to an expert half a world away, with new repertoire every week, and get such a constructive and supportive response from the tutors and others who take a turn too.

 It's also wonderful to learn in an environment with no hidden agenda like trying to get your band or comp tunes ready as quickly as possible.

 I've made some close friends here that I catch up with regularly (on a daily basis in some cases) outside classes, and I'd love to meet in person one day.
 The Dojo community is one of the main reasons I love being a member here.

-When I first started, I was not taught embellishments correctly (I couldn't have told you the steps of anything other than a gracenote.
-I had zero confidence in tuning or knowing how to tune my chanter or my own drones.
-I thought tuning was too hard and there was no point trying, that it was something 'those talented, obsessive type pipers learn to do'.
-I was also told that I learned at too old an age to ever be any good at competition, so I never tried until I met Andy Fusco and he encouraged me to give it a go.
+When I first started learning how to play almost a decade ago, I was not taught embellishments thoroughly (I was shown how to play functionally enough to be a decent parade and pub player, but I couldn't have told you the steps of an embellishment to save my life).
+I had zero confidence in tuning my chanter or my own drones – I thought tuning was too hard and there was no point trying, that it was something 'those talented, obsessive type pipers learn to do'.

 Dojo has undoubtedly improved my life.
-I'm a much more confident piper; thanks to the work I've done here I've been promoted to pipe sergeant in my band; I've learned and continue to learn so much about the instrument, music, and its history; and the people I've met and continue to have fun with at daily classes – and sharing music and banter with outside of classes – enrich my life significantly.
+I'm a much more self-sufficient piper; thanks to the work I've done here I've been promoted to pipe sergeant in my band; I've learned and continue to learn so much about the instrument, music, and its history; and the people I've met and share music and banter with both at and outside of classes – enrich my life significantly.